Platoniq/wilder-journal/_articles/es/wj1-blueprint-example-1.md

 * I don't criticize you!
 And if you're worried about criticism, sometimes a diet is the best defense.
 * Really?
 Did nothing cancel?

+{% quote { "author": "Bitnet Shakespeares" } %}

+To quote or not to quote: That is the question. with author!
+{% endquote %}

 He'll want to use your yacht, and I don't want this thing smelling like fish.
 He'll want to use your yacht, and I don't want this thing smelling like fish.
 There's so many poorly chosen words in that sentence.

 I've opened a door here that I regret.
 No… but I'd like to be asked!
 As you may or may not know, Lindsay and I have hit a bit of a rough patch.
 I'm a monster.